awsdocs/aws-codebuild-user-guide/doc_source/sample-access-tokens.md

 +  **repo:status**: Grants access to commit statuses\.
 +  **admin:repo\_hook**: Grants full control of repository hooks\.
 This scope is not required if your token has the `repo` scope\.

-For more information, see [Understanding Scopes for OAuth Apps](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/)\.
+For more information, see [Understanding Scopes for OAuth Apps](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/) on the GitHub website\.

  For Bitbucket, your app password must have the following scopes\.
 +  **repository:read**: Grants read access to all the repositories to which the authorizing user has access\.
 +  **pullrequest:read**: Grants read access to pull requests\.
 If your project has a Bitbucket webhook, then your app password must have this scope\.
 +  **webhook**: Grants access to webhooks\.
 If your project has a webhook operation, then your app password must have this scope\.

-For more information, see [Scopes for Bitbucket Cloud REST API](https://developer.atlassian.com/cloud/bitbucket/bitbucket-cloud-rest-api-scopes/) and [OAuth on Bitbucket Cloud](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html)\.
+For more information, see [Scopes for Bitbucket Cloud REST API](https://developer.atlassian.com/cloud/bitbucket/bitbucket-cloud-rest-api-scopes/) and [OAuth on Bitbucket Cloud](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html) on the Bitbucket website\.

-## Connect Source Providers with Access Tokens \(Console\)<a name="sample-access-tokens-console"></a>
+## Connect source providers with access tokens \(console\)<a name="sample-access-tokens-console"></a>

  To use the console to connect your project to GitHub or Bitbucket using access tokens, do the following while you create a project\.
-For information, see [Create a Build Project \(Console\)](create-project.md#create-project-console)\.
+For information, see [Create a build project \(console\)](create-project.md#create-project-console)\.

 For GitHub: